u-p/Capital_Bikeshare--EDA--Model_development/README.md

-Jupyter notebook for carrying out the following steps on the Bike Sharing data available from capitalbikeshare
+Jupyter notebook for carrying out the following steps on the Bike Sharing data available from capitalbikeshare:
  1. **Exploratory Data Analysis**: explore correlations among variables, various influencing factors for the bike count

  1. **Feature Engineering**: get rid of redundant features and transform the features